drylikov/Streams_2/README.md

 # streams2

-Turn a node 0.8 stream into a node 0.10 stream
+Turn a node 0.8 stream into a node 0.10 stream.

-Its useful because streams2 buffer internally, so you no longer need pause-stream
+Its useful because streams2 buffer internally, so you no longer need pause-stream.

 ## Example